Consensys/quorum/docs/Consensus/ibft/ibft.md

 - `Snapshot`: The validator voting state from last epoch.

 ### Consensus
-Istanbul BFT Consensus protocol starts with Round `0` and the validators picking one of them as the proposer in a round robin fashion.
+Istanbul BFT Consensus protocol begins at Round `0` with the validators picking a proposer from themselves in a round robin fashion.
 The proposer will then propose a new block proposal and broadcast it along with the `PRE-PREPARE` message.
-Upon receiving the `PRE-PREPARE` message from the proposer, validators validate the incoming the proposal and enters the state of `PRE-PREPARED` and then broadcast `PREPARE` message.
-This step is to make sure all validators are working on the same sequence and the same round.
-While receiving `ceil(2N/3)` of `PREPARE` messages, the validator enters the state of `PREPARED` and then broadcasts `COMMIT` message.
-This step is to inform its peers that it accepts the proposed block and is going to insert the block to the chain.
-Lastly, validators wait for `ceil(2N/3)` of `COMMIT` messages to enter `COMMITTED` state and then insert the block to the chain.
+Upon receiving the `PRE-PREPARE` message from the proposer, other validators validate the incoming proposal and enter the state of `PRE-PREPARED` and broadcast `PREPARE` message.
+This step is to make sure all validators are working on the same sequence and on the same round.
+When `ceil(2N/3)` of `PREPARE` messages is received by the validator from other validators, the validator switches to the state of `PREPARED` and broadcasts `COMMIT` message.
+This step is to inform other validators that it accepts the proposed block and is going to insert the block to the chain.
+Lastly, validators wait for `ceil(2N/3)` of `COMMIT` messages to enter `COMMITTED` state and then append the block to the chain.

 Blocks in Istanbul BFT protocol are final, which means that there are no forks and any valid block must be somewhere in the main chain.
-To prevent a faulty node from generating a totally different chain from the main chain, each validator appends `ceil(2N/3)` received `COMMIT` signatures to `extraData` field in the header before inserting it into the chain.
-Thus blocks are self-verifiable.
+To prevent a faulty node from generating a totally different chain from the main chain, each validator appends `ceil(2N/3)` of received `COMMIT` signatures to `extraData` field in the header before inserting it into the chain.
+Thus all blocks are self-verifiable.
 However, the dynamic `extraData` would cause an issue on block hash calculation.
 Since the same block from different validators can have different set of `COMMIT` signatures, the same block can have different block hashes as well.
 To solve this, we calculate the block hash by excluding the `COMMIT` signatures part.
 Therefore, we can still keep the block/block hash consistency as well as put the consensus proof in the block header.

 #### Consensus States
 Istanbul BFT is a state machine replication algorithm.
-Each validator maintains a state machine replica in order reach block consensus.
+Each validator maintains a state machine replica in order to reach block consensus.
 Various states in IBFT consensus are,

 - `NEW ROUND`: Proposer to send new block proposal.
 Validators wait for `PRE-PREPARE` message.
 - `PRE-PREPARED`: A validator has received `PRE-PREPARE` message and broadcasts `PREPARE` message.
 Then it waits for `ceil(2N/3)` of `PREPARE` or `COMMIT` messages.